oracle-livelabs/oci/media-services/stream-your-video-using-oracle-cloud/05-python-java/python-java.md

   return media_workflow_getobject,media_workflow_transcode1,media_workflow_finaltask1,transcribe_task,media_workflow_thumbnail,vision_task</copy>
 ```

-The tasks are the essential part of the program which determines how a video needs to be processed
+The tasks are the essential part of the program, which determines how a video needs to be processed.

 3. Create Media Workflow